 Day 8: Mahon – Cala Ratjada

 Depart Mahon early to arrive back in Mallorca’s Cala Ratjada by early afternoon.
-The East of Mallorca is known as the Calas de Mallorca, or the Coast of the Coves.
+The East of Mallorca is also known as the Calas de Mallorca, or the Coast of the Coves.
 Spend the evening at anchor in the tranquil surroundings.
 This is the perfect opportunity to enjoy the water toys in the garage of your charter yacht!
 If white sandy beaches are to your taste, then you’re in luck!
 While beaches in the direct vicinity of Cala Ratjada get quite busy in Summer months, cruise slightly south where beaches are less accessible to those not on a private yacht.

 Day 9: Cala Ratjada – Cala Figueres

-Day 10: Cala Figueres – Palma
+Day 10 – Last day of your Balearics yacht charter: Cala Figueres – Palma

 Wake up early on the final day of your Balearics yacht charter to make the most of an action-packed day!
 First stop is the Cabrera Archipelago, a chain of 19 protected islands 10km south of the mainland.
 A hotspot for scuba diving and snorkeling, frequent visits from loggerhead turtles, dolphins and whales add a real sense of excitement and wonder to exploration of the waters.
 After a morning of exotic sea-life spotting, cruise to Es Trenc.
 Drop anchor in the bay of one of the best beaches in Europe, and enjoy a final feast of fresh seafood served alfresco style.
 Savour the final hours of yacht charter life as you cruise past the dramatic cliffs of Cabo Blanco.
 Arrive in Palma in the evening, to end this memorable Balearics yacht charter experience.

 Balearics Yacht Charter Company